One of the most commonly used features in Excel are its functions.

 - When creating applications, custom functions may help you reduce duplicated code.
 Among other advantages, this helps you minimize errors.

 Since VBA Functions take incoming data (arguments) and return other data (values that result from calculations), they're very useful for purposes of helping different procedures communicate between themselves.
 In other words, one of the strongest reasons why you should create and use VBA Function procedures is for purposes of improving your VBA coding skills in general.
-As mentioned at Excel Easy:
+Appropriately working with Function procedures and Sub procedures becomes increasingly important as the size and complexity of your VBA Applications increases.

 I explain how to call VBA Function procedures from other procedures further below.